Eastern England England, UK Travel Guide

 Consider using public transport or cycling where possible to decrease your environmental footprint.

 Norfolk's landmarks are not just beautiful; they tell a story spanning centuries.
-From its Roman origins to its medieval prominence and royal connections, the county's history is embedded in its structures plus vistas.
+From its Roman origins to its medieval prominence and royal connections, the county'the history is embedded in its structures plus vistas.

 Norwich was England's second largest city in the middle ages period, and its prosperity is visible in its magnificent cathedral, castle, and numerous surviving churches and merchant houses.
 The Broads themselves are a product from medieval times peat digging.

-Norfolk's connection to the British Royal Family and its history of grand estates are significant parts of its character.
+Norfolk's connection to the British Royal Family and its history of grand estates are significant parts of its personality.
 These sites offer glimpses into aristocratic life and centuries of architectural evolution.

 Evidence of Norfolk's even older history can be found in its ancient roads and archaeological discoveries, demonstrating human presence for millennia.